Skip to main content

 How Do Diet and Exercise Fit into This System?

-If hormones are the body’s internal messages, then lifestyle factors like are the powerful external inputs that modulate this communication.
+If hormones are the body’s internal messages, then lifestyle factors like diet and exercise are the powerful external inputs that modulate this communication.
 The food you consume provides the raw materials for hormone production and the energy for cellular processes.
 A diet rich in high-quality proteins, healthy fats, and complex carbohydrates supports the entire endocrine infrastructure.
 Nutrients are information, instructing genes and influencing metabolic pathways that are deeply intertwined with hormonal signaling.

 Exercise acts as a potent biological stimulus, a direct command to the body to adapt and become more resilient.
 Resistance training, for instance, sends a powerful signal to muscle tissue to grow stronger and become more sensitive to insulin, a master metabolic hormone.
 Aerobic exercise enhances cardiovascular efficiency and helps regulate the stress hormone cortisol.